Provincial Police Service (Uttar Pradesh)

-Provincial Police Service (IAST: Prāntīya Pulisa Sevā), often abbreviated to as PPS, is the Group A state civil service for policing of Uttar Pradesh Police.
+Provincial Police Service (IAST: Prāntīya Pulisa Sevā), often abbreviated to as PPS, is the state civil service for policing of Uttar Pradesh Police comprising Group A and Group B posts.
 It is also the feeder service for Indian Police Service in the state.

 PPS officers hold various posts at the circle, district, range, zonal and state levels to maintain order, enforce the law and to prevent and detect crime.
 The Department of Home and Confidential of the Government of Uttar Pradesh is the cadre controlling authority of the service.
 Along with the Provincial Civil Service (PCS) and the Provincial Forest Service (PFS), the PPS is one of the three feeder services to its respective All India Services.

 Responsibilities of a PPS officer

 The typical functions performed by a PPS officer are: